On the Unreasonable Effectiveness of Feature propagation in Learning on Graphs with Missing Node Features: Introduction

 While classic imputation methods~\citep{8611131, pmlr-v80-yoon18a, kingma2013autoencoding} can be used to fill the missing values of the feature matrix, they are unaware of the underlying graph structure.
 Graph Signal Processing, a field attempting to generalize classical Fourier analysis to graphs, offers several methods that reconstruct signals on graphs~\citep{6638704}.
 However, they do not scale beyond graphs with a few thousand nodes, making them infeasible for practical applications.
 More recently, SAT~\citep{sat}, GCNMF~\citep{taguchi2021gcnmf} and PaGNN~\citep{jiang2021incomplete} have been proposed to adapt GNNs to the case of missing features.
 However, they are not evaluated at high missing features rates ($>90\%$), which occur in many real-world scenarios, and where we find them to suffer.
 Moreover, they are unable to scale to graphs with more than a few hundred thousand nodes.
 At the time of writing, PaGNN is the state-of-the-art method for node classification with missing features.

 \paragraph{Contributions} We present a general approach for handling missing node features in graph machine learning tasks.
 The framework consists of an initial diffusion-based feature reconstruction step followed by a downstream GNN.
 The reconstruction step is based on Dirichlet energy minimization, which leads to a diffusion-type differential equation on the graph.
 Discretization of this differential equation leads to a very simple, fast, and scalable iterative algorithm which we call Feature Propagation (FP).
-FP outperforms state-of-the-art methods on six standard node-classification benchmarks and presents the following advantages:\\ \begin{itemize}[leftmargin=*] \itemsep0.1em \item \textbf{Theoretically Motivated}: FP emerges naturally as the gradient flow minimizing the Dirichlet energy and can be interpreted as a diffusion equation on the graph with known features used as boundary conditions. \item \textbf{Robust to high rates of missing features}: FP can withstand surprisingly high rates of missing features.
+FP outperforms state-of-the-art methods on six standard node-classification benchmarks and presents the following advantages:\\ \begin{itemize}[leftmargin=*] \itemsep0.1em \item \textbf{Theoretically Motivated}: FP emerges naturally as the gradient flow minimizing the Dirichlet energy and can be interpreted as a diffusion equation on the graph with known features used as boundary conditions.
+This contributes to the promising direction of building continuous-time models on graphs. \item \textbf{Robust to high rates of missing features}: FP can withstand surprisingly high rates of missing features.
 In our experiment, we observe on average around 4\% relative accuracy drop when up to 99\% of the features are missing.
-In comparison, GCNMF and PaGNN have an average drop of 53.33\% and 21.25\% respectively. \item \textbf{Generic}: FP can be combined with any GNN model to solve the downstream task; in contrast, GCNMF and PaGNN are specific GCN-type models. \item \textbf{Fast and Scalable}: FP takes only around 10 seconds for the reconstruction step on OGBN-Products (a graph with $\sim$2.5M nodes and $\sim$123M edges) on a single GPU.
+In comparison, GCNMF and PaGNN have an average drop of 53.33\% and 21.25\% respectively.
+This finding has important implications especially in scenarios where the cost of sampling (observing features on nodes) is high or sampling is not possible altogether. \item \textbf{Generic}: FP can be combined with any GNN model to solve the downstream task; in contrast, GCNMF and PaGNN are specific GCN-type models. \item \textbf{Fast and Scalable}: FP takes only around 10 seconds for the reconstruction step on OGBN-Products (a graph with $\sim$2.5M nodes and $\sim$123M edges) on a single GPU.
 GCNMF and PaGNN run out-of-memory on this dataset. \end{itemize}